ldstep/ldstepweblog-11ty/src/colophon.md

 When adding new posts, changing the design, or adding new features, that is done in [VS Code](https://code.visualstudio.com/).

-New posts are written in Markdown in [Drafts](https://getdrafts.com/) and copied as HTML to add to a new post in VS Code.
+New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in VS Code.

 No ads.
 No tracking.
 No cookies.
 Ever.